-- Where feasible adopt policies that maximise access to and use of open, free and unrestrictive geospatial information for innovation, efficient and effective decision making and a geospatially enabled society.16 - Standards or guidance on the use of geographies for dissemination, visualisation and analysis. - Web service standards. - National privacy laws and/or agreed privacy standards, in accordance with the United Nations Fundamental Principles for Official Statistics.
+- International principles or agreed national policies on open data (e.g. the Open Data Handbook11) - Standards or guidance on the use of geographies for dissemination, visualisation and analysis. - Web service standards. - National privacy laws and/or agreed privacy standards, in accordance with the United Nations Fundamental Principles for Official Statistics.